What is a manufacturing execution system (MES)?

 You have 20 buses, each of which visits 5 out of the 100 bus stops in the city.

-However, the routes haven’t been established and the buses aren’t numbered.
+However, the routes aren’t established, and the buses aren’t numbered.

-This is similar to if you’re a modern manufacturer who makes customized goods (bear with us).
+This is similar to if you’re a manufacturer who makes customized goods.

 Your products and the orders will require different processes.
-Without routing manufacturing, it’s going to be difficult to move your product to the next process.
+Without routing manufacturing, it’s going to be difficult to move your product from one process to the next.

-We’re going to look into routing and how you implement it to achieve a smooth, uninterrupted, movement for your products as you manufacture them.
+In this article, we’ll look into routing and how you implement it to achieve a smooth, uninterrupted flow for your products as you manufacture them.

-Perfect your manufacturing route.
-Identify bottlenecks and easily make improvements to your manufacturing workflow like thousands of other manufacturers.
-See Katana in action and sign up for a free 14-day trial.
+Identify bottlenecks and easily make improvements to your manufacturing workflow like thousands of other businesses with Katana Cloud Inventory software.

-Routing manufacturing sometimes referred to as production routings, is the route to be followed during each step of the manufacturing process when transforming components and raw materials into a final product.
+Routing manufacturing, sometimes referred to as production routings, is the route to be followed during each step of the manufacturing process when transforming components and raw materials into a finished product.

 Routing details the steps needed to take and, in the order, they need to be completed to create your product.

-The same routing can be used for more than one product if it has a similar process.
-Also, a product may go through one process more than once before moving onto the next stage.
-If this is the case, the number of cycles will need to be specified in routing manufacturing.
+The same routing can be used for multiple products if it has a similar process.
+Also, a product may go through one process more than once before moving on to the next stage.
+If this is the case, the number of cycles must be specified in routing manufacturing.

-So, your routing will determine which path and the sequence of operations to be completed on a product as it passes from one work center to another.
+So, determining your routing in operations management will help you understand the path and sequence of operations needed to be completed on a product as it passes from one process to another.

-The aim of routing manufacturing is to establish the optimum sequence of operations at the lowest cost and complete it in the quickest amount of time (of course, whilst also maintaining the highest level of quality).
+The aim of routing manufacturing is to establish the optimum sequence of operations at the lowest cost and complete it in the quickest amount of time.
+Routing manufacturing does not mean that you can take any shortcuts.
+You still have to review your production quality control checklist to maintain the highest quality.

-Routing is an important base for organizing your business as it defines the method of manufacturing.
+Routing is an important base for organizing your business as it defines the manufacturing method.

 When figuring out your routings, consider:

-Once you’ve completed this you’ll have your routing document which is applied to each product you manufacture.
+Once you’ve completed this, you’ll have your routing document applied to each product you manufacture.
 This lists all production operations and processes, in chronological order, that take place to complete the final product.

 Primarily, routing manufacturing will provide grounds for scheduling and measuring the capacity of production resources.